 The Company engages in regular, effective and fair communication with shareholders.
-The Board is mindful of the obligations to provide timely information and full disclosure of material information to shareholders in accordance with the statutory requirement and the listing manual of the SGX-ST. Information is communicated to shareholders on a timely basis.
+The Board is mindful of the obligations to provide timely information and full disclosure of material information to shareholders in accordance with the statutory requirement and the Listing Manual of the SGX-ST. Information is communicated to shareholders on a timely basis.
 All material information and financial results are released through SGXNET.

-Notice of the Annual General Meeting ("AGM") or the Special General Meeting ("SGM"), if any, and Annual Reports are issued to all shareholders of the Company.
+Notice of the AGM or the Special General Meeting ("SGM"), if any, and Annual Reports are issued to all shareholders of the Company.
 The Notice of AGM or SGM is also advertised in newspaper and announced via SGXNET.
 Information on major new initiatives of the Company is also disseminated via SGXNET, news release and made available on the Company's website.

 Regular meetings are held with investors, analysts, fund managers and the press.
-The Group also has a corporate web-site (www. azeus.com) where shareholders and members of the public are able to access up-to-date corporate information and new events related to the Group.
+The Group also has a corporate web-site (www.azeus.com) where shareholders and members of the public are able to access up-to-date corporate information and new events related to the Group.

-The Company has consistently paid out the bulk of its profits as dividends since its listing in 2004.
+While the Company has no official policy on the payment of dividends, it has consistently paid out the bulk of its profits as dividends since its listing in 2004.
 The amount of dividends paid each year will depend on factors that include the Group's profit level, cash position and future cash needs.